citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script-csharp.md

 ---
-title: Creating your first script in C#
+title: Creating Your First Script in C#
 weight: 40
 ---